josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 __The Raspberry PI 4 onboard wireless card will not work out of the box as the firmware doesn't support monitor mode__

-There are works to [support this](https://github.com/seemoo-lab/bcm-rpi3), but you are also risking bricking your hardware.
-Instead I took the easy way out and ordered an external Wifi dungle from [CanaKit](https://www.canakit.com/raspberry-pi-wifi.html).
+There are works to [support this](https://github.com/seemoo-lab/bcm-rpi3).
+Instead, I took the easy way out and ordered an external Wi-Fi dongle from [CanaKit](https://www.canakit.com/raspberry-pi-wifi.html).

 The CanaKit wireless card worked out of the box, will see it shortly.
 But first let's install and play Kismet.